-Next, is there a more elemental source for all these sentiments?
-I say need is the fundamental emotion that drives these.
-We feel an urge, which then stimulates thought to create a story that conforms to that need.
+As I see it, we feel a visceral need, which stimulates thought that creates a story that conforms to that need.
 Thus, primal need is the lowest common denominator for those rather synonymous sentiments above.
 Then we begin expecting reality to match the story.
-This feeds back on the larger framework of ideals that have been developing within us since childhood and that we treasure dearly.
+This feeds back on the larger framework of treasured ideals developing within us since childhood.

 Finally, how do we feel when our wish for a certain result falls through?
 Not happy!
 As Buddha said, Painful is the craving for that which cannot be obtained and pleasures are the bait, the result is pain.
-Therefore, I say, “Be careful what you wish for, it will be the source of your suffering” hits the nail on the head.
+Therefore, I say, “Be careful what you wish for, it will be the source of your suffering”.

 The core ideals we cherish determine what we wish for in life.
 This sets up the potential pitfalls that lie ahead.
 An example of this is my experience in the stock market last year.
 It plunged and knocked down the value of our stock.
 If my core ideal was to succeed and make money, this crash would have really bummed me out!
 As it happens, my core ideal is patience and balance.
 The plunging stock market handed me an excellent opportunity to practice what I preach — another core ideal of mine.

 Therefore, we can improve the maxim further: “Take care in what you idealize to limit future suffering.”
 That is the value of embracing so called ‘spiritual’ ideals as much as possible.
 They counterbalance the more-is-better urge that pushes us to get all we can as quickly as possible.
 (See How the hoodwink hooks, p.100.)
 Christ put it well, Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal.
 But, lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal.
 For where your treasure is, there will your heart be also.
 That last line says it all.